 - Place a sauce pot over medium heat.
-Add the half & half, cream, egg yokes, 3/4 cup sugar and salt.
+Add the half-and-half, cream, egg yolks, 3/4 cup sugar and salt.
 Whisk well.
 Continue to whisk as the mixture warms and thickens.
 Bring to a low boil, then remove from heat.

 - Stir in the vanilla and anise extracts.
 Place the lid on the pot and refrigerate for at least four hours or overnight. *If you're in a hurry, place in the freezer for 1 hour, but stir every twenty minutes.
 Don't forget about it!

 - Chop the blackberries into small pieces.
 Toss with 2 tablespoons sugar.
 Turn on the ice cream machine.
 Place a sieve over the top to remove any egg clumps, and pour the ice cream mixture into the frozen ice cream bowl.